librenms/librenms/doc/Alerting/Transports.md

 ## Gitlab

 LibreNMS will create issues for warning and critical level alerts however only title and description are set.
-Uses Peronal access tokens to authenticate with Gitlab and will store the token in cleartext.
+Uses Personal access tokens to authenticate with Gitlab and will store the token in cleartext.

 ```php
 $config['alert']['transports']['gitlab']['host'] = 'http://gitlab.host.tld';